fredrikekre/ImportMacros.jl/README.md

 [![Build Status][travis-img]][travis-url]
 [![Build status][appveyor-img]][appveyor-url]

-Provides two macros: `@import` and `@using` which loads a module and binds it to an alias.
+Provides three macros: `@import` and `@using` which loads a module and binds it to an alias, and `@from` which loads an object from a module and binds it to an alias.

 ## Usage

-The two macros are used in the same way, although the result is different.
+`@import` and `@using` macros are used in the same way, although the result is different.
 For instance the module `MyLongModuleName` can be imported and bound to `m` with the following line:

 ```jl